AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/profile-privacy-structure.png)

-If you are editing an existing schema that has already been enabled for use in Real-time Customer Profile, click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating a consent schema based on XDM ExperienceEvent](#event-schema).
+If you are editing an existing schema that has already been enabled for use in [!DNL Real-time Customer Profile], click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating a consent schema based on XDM ExperienceEvent](#event-schema).
 If you are creating a new schema, continue following the steps outlined in the subsection below.

-#### Enable the schema for use in Real-time Customer Profile
+#### Enable the schema for use in [!DNL Real-time Customer Profile]

-In order for Real-time CDP to associate the consent data it receives to specific customer profiles, the consent schema must be enabled for use in Real-time Customer Profile.
+In order for [!DNL Real-time CDP] to associate the consent data it receives to specific customer profiles, the consent schema must be enabled for use in [!DNL Real-time Customer Profile].

-To enable the schema for Profile, you must first choose a **primary identity** for the schema.
+To enable the schema for [!DNL Profile], you must first choose a **primary identity** for the schema.
 Depending on the types of data you collect from your customers, you may need to add additional mixins to the schema in order to represent the customer's unique identity.

->[!NOTE] If you require further guidance on which field to set as a primary identity, review the Identity Service documentation.
+>[!NOTE] If you require further guidance on which field to set as a primary identity, review the [!DNL Identity Service] documentation.
 In particular, the overview on [identity namespaces](../../../identity-service/namespaces.md) provides important information on different accepted identity types.

 In this example, an email address field is set as the primary identity.
 Select the field from the canvas, then select the **[!UICONTROL Identity]** and **[!UICONTROL Primary identity]** checkboxes in the right-hand rail.
 Next, select the appropriate identity namespace in the provided dropdown menu before clicking **[!UICONTROL Apply]**.